The Top 10 Easiest Instruments to Learn

 Music is the most universal language in the world.
 Why not get involved and learn to play a musical instrument?

-It’s been scientifically proven that musical training keeps brain in shape, plus, you might climb a few positions on the social ladder.
+It’s been scientifically proven that musical training keeps your brain in shape, plus, you might climb a few positions on the social ladder.

 The entire harmonica playing philosophy is based on the inhaling and exhaling patterns.